Ford Comuta

-The Ford Comuta was an experimental electric vehicle designed by Ford in the 1960s.
+The Ford Comuta was an experimental electric vehicle designed by Ford in 1967 at the Dunton Technical Centre.
 The vehicle was powered by four 12-volt 85-Ah lead batteries.

 When it was fully charged, the car had a range of 60 km at a speed of 40 km/h, and was capable of a maximum speed of 60 km/h.
-Only a handful Comutas were produced, as the vehicle was an experiment.
+Only a handful of Comutas were produced, as the vehicle was an experiment.